Meet our Council

 National seat (London)

-Claire is a keen game shot and deer stalker.
-She also enjoys clay shooting, air rifles, working her dogs and fishing.
-Claire is a passionate advocate for fieldsports and works to encourage more women and young people into the outdoors.
-Claire is Head of Legal for a technology company and has a background in FCA and contentious matters.
-Claire is also on the judging panel for the Purdey Conservation Awards.
+Claire is a keen game shot and deer stalker as well as enjoying clay shooting, air rifles, working her dogs and fishing.
+She is a passionate advocate of field sports and encourages more women and youngsters into the outdoors.
+Claire is head of legal for a technology company and has a background in FCA and contentious matters.

 President